imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 #### Analysis

-Nethermind general characteristics of benchmark follow what is expected.
+Nethermind’s general characteristics of benchmark follow what is expected.
 Rather small differences between OPCODEs times suggest there is a rather large engine overhead.
 This could be removed from the results, before making further gas cost estimations.

 A repeatable pattern can be observed in jump OPCODEs: